Penchant/Database-Tutorial/index.md

    `SELECT * FROM Customers WHERE {Column} LIKE {Regular Expression}`
     Example:
-    `SELECT * FROM Customers WHERE County LIKE 's%'` The above statement returns all customers whose countries start with an &#39;s&#39;.
+    `SELECT * FROM Customers WHERE County LIKE 's%'` The above statement returns all customers whose countries start with an 's'.